codefellows/seattle-javascript-401d18/backend/class-10-career-development/README.md

 # Learning Objectives
 * The students will be able to implement a linked list
-* The students will be able to implement a doubly linked list
 * The students will be able to identify use cases for linked lists

 # Overview